talisainen/Scriptor-Jekyll-Theme/_posts/2026-03-12-International-start.md

 The research group is now awaiting the evaluation results of these submissions while continuing the implementation of ongoing projects and research activities.

+**Hosting Professor Christine Gustafsson from Sophiahemmet University**

+{% include image_caption.html imageurl="/images/2026-03-12-international-start/Palmi juhendaja.jpg" %}

+On 19–20 February 2026, TalTech had the pleasure of hosting **Professor Christine Gustafsson from Sophiahemmet University (Stockholm, Sweden)**, whose research focuses on health and welfare technology and user-centered digital health solutions.
+Her visit focused on strengthening academic collaboration, supporting doctoral research, and exchanging knowledge in digital health and educational technology.

+The visit began with a welcome and overview of TalTech and the IT College, followed by a doctoral supervision meeting with Christine, Palmi, and Tarmo to review current research progress and discuss ongoing challenges.

+Later, Professor Gustafsson met with the IT Didactics Research Group, led by Prof. Leoste.
+The group presented their research activities and current projects, after which Professor Gustafsson delivered a short presentation titled “Health and Welfare Technology from a User-Centered Perspective,” sharing insights from her research.

 **Looking Ahead**